gwpmad/automate-tweetdeck/README.md

+## This project is now likely out of date and buggy - if only Tweetdeck had a simpler UI!

 ### Automate-Tweetdeck
 Uses a headless browser (Chromium) to schedule all your tweets!
 Just put them in a CSV with date and time and the rest is easy.